 It is essential to install a quality moisture barrier underlayment with your laminate.
 Each underlayment provides its own combination of benefits and drawbacks, with some products utilizing rubber components to improve durability.
 Three common choices for laminate applications include:

 - Cork flooring underlayments.
 Few materials provide acoustic and thermal insulation like cork underlayments.
-Homeowners and flooring professionals have found much success with the versatility and durability of cork, from supporting stone tiles to matching floor heights.
+Homeowners and flooring professionals have found much success with the versatility and durability of cork.
 In fact, cork is so valuable that we blended it into our own Eco Cork Foam formula to provide better results for your floors!

 - Felt flooring underlayments.
 Felt is a great choice for acoustics and cushioning.
 This product is made from recycled fibers and manufactured at extremely high temperatures to create cohesion and density.
 Few materials rival felt underlayments in quality, but these benefits come at a cost.
 The high price of felt makes it an impractical choice for many flooring applications, as the benefits often aren’t worth the investment.